-3.1.1.
-Hardware

-The hardware setup of the testbed involves a transmitting host and a receiving host, and can be set up on a simple lab desk (see Figure 2(a)), whereas other wireless testbeds such as the ORBIT require extremely complex hardware configurations [32].
+3.1.1 Hardware.
+The hardware setup of the testbed involves a transmitting host and a receiving host, and can be set up on a simple lab desk (see Figure 1(a)), whereas other wireless testbeds such as the ORBIT require extremely complex hardware configurations [18].

-As shown in Figure 2(b), the transmitter consists of an Ettus USRP B200 SDR board connected to a host PC^2 via USB, and the receiver consists of a separate host PC configured with the appropriate USB- or PCIe-based network card (i.e., the device under test (DUT)).
-The SDR and the DUT are placed in a shielded enclosure, i.e., a Ramsey Shielded Test Enclosure STE3500, providing more than 90 dB of isolation in the 2 GHz spectrum [33].
-There are two ways to connect DUTs to the testbed:
+As shown in Figure 1(b), the transmitter consists of an Ettus USRP B200 SDR board connected to a host PC via USB, and the receiver consists of a separate host PC configured with the appropriate USB-or PCIe-based network card (i.e., the device under test (DUT)).
+We use a RF cable to connect the USRP to the DUT.
+The cable has configurable attenuation to emulate signal loss on the transmission path.
+The SDR and the DUT are placed in a shielded enclosure to eliminate other interference sources.